Fifth Disease In Children: Causes, Symptoms, Treatment And Prevention

 3. What is the difference between roseola and fifth disease?

-Although rashes are a typical occurrence of both diseases, children with roseola may present specific symptoms, including sore throat, rose-pink macular rash, and eyelid swelling (10).
+Although rashes are a typical occurrence of both diseases, roseola in children may present specific symptoms, including sore throat, rose-pink macular rash, and eyelid swelling (10).

-Fifth disease is a common childhood illness with mild symptoms in children with a healthy immune system.
+Fifth disease is one of the common viral infections in children with mild symptoms in children with a healthy immune system.
 You can prevent the infection, but in most cases, it goes away without posing any complications with proper medications and home care.

 Fifths Disease In Kids_illustration